‘Vanderpump Rules’ Star Lala Kent Hangs With Logan Noh As Fiance Randall Emmett Enjoys Puerto Rico

 During the Season 7 reunion of Vanderpump Rules, Kent was questioned about her decision to keep Emmett off camera.

 “I don’t want him to be on it.
-The things that go on on the show, it does get very real and nitty gritty,” Kent said.
+The things that go on on the show, it does get very real and nitty gritty,” Kent said, as detailed in Hollywood Life.

-Then, when Andy Cohen asked her if she felt it was fair that the other ladies of the show showcased their relationships while she hid hers, Kent added, “I think I show quite a bit.”
+Then, when Andy Cohen asked her if she felt it was fair that the other ladies of the series showcased their relationships while she hid hers, Kent added, “I think I show quite a bit.”

 “Maybe if they had something really huge that they wanted to protect then maybe you wouldn’t have to worry about bringing them on the show,” Kent explained.

-Kent and her co-stars are expected to return to Bravo TV later this year for the eighth season of Vanderpump Rules but a premiere date has not yet been set.
+Kent and her co-stars are expected to return to Bravo TV later this year for the eighth season of Vanderpump Rules, but a premiere date has not yet been set.